-Wednesday would be the day of my departure but cheering up old ladies is right up my alley so I told her, “Oh, I can volunteer to sing for seniors!”
+That was the day of my departure but cheering up old ladies is right up my alley so I told her, “Oh, I can volunteer to sing for seniors!”
 I sang Tristesse for her as my audition and she said it was a date; her requested playlist: Christmas!
 Yay!
-Heidi and I and the kids can sing Christmas carols for seniors!
+Heidi and I and the kids can sing Christmas songs for seniors!

 Meanwhile, we took a tour of the second floor display rooms.
-Beautiful elaborate details!
+Very lovely!